oomsveta/s19-libft/README.md

 Some functions, like `split` and `lstmap`, proceed to several *mallocs*.
 If one of them fails, you have to free all the memory previously allocated or you'll get memory leaks.

-### ✅ Prevent every function from crash when null pointer is provided as an input

-Some overcautious, opinionated and nonfactual proofreaders have a very personal conception of what is an undefined behaviour.
-To avoid nasty surprises, you must always define a behaviour which prevents your functions from crash in such a case.

 ### ✅ Don't use nonessential flags for the compilation

 Some flags, `-fsanitize=address` for instance, silently add functions to your code, which ones are detected by the Moulinette as cheat (#PrayForMyBSQ 🙏)